verana-labs/verifiable-trust-vpr-spec/spec.md

 ##### [MOD-CS-QRY-3-3] Render Json Schema execution

 Render found entry (if any).
 In case value is returned by a REST API, content type MUST be set to "application/schema+json".

+Schema MUST be rendered cononized, even if it was not created canonized using the [JSON Canonicalization Scheme (JCS)](https://www.rfc-editor.org/rfc/rfc8785) as defined in RFC 8785.

 #### [MOD-CS-QRY-4] List Module Parameters